MicrosoftDocs/msteams-docs/msteams-platform/toolkit/teams-toolkit-fundamentals.md

 ## Available for Visual Studio and Visual Studio Code

 Teams Toolkit is available for free for Visual Studio Code and supports Visual Studio 2022 Community, Professional, and Enterprise.
-For more information about installation and setup, see [install Teams Toolkit documentation](./install-Teams-Toolkit.md).
+For more information about installation and setup, see [install Teams Toolkit](./install-Teams-Toolkit.md).

 | Teams Toolkit | Visual Studio | Visual Studio Code |
 | - | ------------- | ------------------ |